Dimography/soobshestvo_2.0/README.md

 How we came up with the idea:

-Last two years I live and work in ma parents country house.
+Last two years I live and work in my parents country house.
 There are some problems with electricity and the road that gets worther and worther.
 So I tried to do something about it on a global meetig: wrote a text with my suggestions and gave it to everyone on the meeting, but it made no sence.
 Even if I managed to convince everybody, there was only about a forth part of total members of community, so I should call/e-mail to another 150 persons and convince them.
 I understood that it is possible to make it ones ot twice, but it is not the read desicion making system.
 So I read alot about how people solve it abroad, spoke with experts from housebuilding companies and formed the idea we are realising now.

 How is it innovative?

 The innovation is in deviding the process of decision making.
-I read about in in the book about inventions.
+I read about it in the book about inventions.

 During the first part the group of inventors suggests any decision for the problem that came to their minds, without criticising or thinking in detail if it will work really good.
 So the real creative process is not disturbed by any "this will not work!" and so on.